Eromangasaurus: Description

 Eromangasaurus is a large elasmosaurid, measuring 7 m in length and weighing 1–2 MT.
 It is known from the holotype QM F11050, a nearly complete but badly crushed skull and mandible.
 It was collected in Maxwelton, from the Toolebuc Formation of the Eromanga Basin, dating to the late Albian stage of the Early Cretaceous, about 103 million years ago.
 Sven Sachs mentioned some referred material from the same locality as the holotype, QM F12216-19, an anterior cervical vertebra and QM F12217&2, associated posterior cervical vertebrae.

+Palaeobiology

+Eromangasaurus fed mainly on clams and snails.